jonnybroughton/battleships1/README.md

 The user is limited in their guesses to provide a greater challenge.
 If this was not implemented, the user would be able to guess infinitely and win the game every time.
 The amount of guesses is equal to three times the size of the board.
 For example, if the user wants a board size of 8 rows by 8 columns, they are given 8 * 3 = 24 guesses.
 This enables the user a proportionate amount of guesses while still posing the risk of running out of guesses before they have found every battleship.

 As the command line / terminal is somewhat basic and primitive in visual representation of the game, I felt it was necessary to include numbered markers for each row and column, which makes guessing grid numbers far easier for the user.

+After working with this model for some time, I felt it would be more fun for the user to actually play against a computer who is also trying to sink the user's battleships, which took some trial and error to come out as expected but now works without issue.

 When moving over to the deployment of the game, the terminal is actually limited to 80 columns by 24 lines, which means that each line of text needs to be 80 characters or less or else it will be wrapped onto a second line.
 This presents an issue when allowing the user to input their desired size of the grid, as having information wrap to a new line disrupts how the grid is presented, making deciding on which cell to choose difficult as they fall out of alignment with the grid numbers that represent the column and row.
 Because of this constraint, I needed to set a limit of 10x10 grid size so the user experience isn't affected.